Last updated on November 15th, 2022

-Below, we’ve researched the cost to remove load bearing walls along with our top tips on how to save money.
+Below, we’ve researched the cost to remove a load bearing internal wall along with our top tips on how to save money during your home renovation

 |Load bearing wall removal costs||Unit||Cost +VAT (low range)||Cost +VAT (high range)||Average cost|

 The most commonly removed walls are those between the kitchen, dining room and living room, as well as external walls for conservatories.
-On average, prices range from £1,250 to £1,750 to remove the wall and £800-£950 to install suitable supports.
+On average, prices range from £1,250 – £1,750 remove the wall and £800 – £950 to install structural supports.

 What is a load bearing wall?

 Load bearing walls support the floor or roof above, whilst non-load bearing walls only support themselves.
 While external walls are usually load bearing, identifying an internal load bearing wall isn’t as simple as knocking on it and checking for a hollow sound.
 Even partial walls can contain microlam beams that make them load bearing.

 The best way to identify a load bearing wall is with a structural engineer or professional builder.

 What does removing a load bearing wall involve?